sigbertklinke/feedback/README.md

-Read the vignette after installsing the R library!
+Read the vignette after installing the R library!